shwei/yo-bow/README.md

 ## Credits
-The prettyStream function is based on @jameswyse's [comment on GitHub](https://github.com/trentm/node-bunyan/issues/13#issuecomment-22439322) at
+The prettyStream function is based on @jameswyse's [comment on GitHub](https://github.com/trentm/node-bunyan/issues/13#issuecomment-22439322)

 ## License